-However, the Strategy takes into account and aims to tackle also other important challenges faced in Europe.
-Strong demographic change is taking place, leading to an overall ageing of the European population.
-This is increasing the demand for care and stressing the need for active ageing policies that better integrate older people in society.
+The increasing demand for care is stressing the need for active ageing policies that better integrate older people in the society.
 At the same time, there is a chronic lack of workforce which makes it increasingly difficult to meet such demand.
 Poor working conditions, low wages and the pressures caused by the pandemic are the main reasons why many care workers are leaving their jobs.

-A key challenge specific to the care sector is the gender issue (see box 1), as women make up for the majority of professionals and informal carers and homecare often prevent them from participating in the labour market.
+A key challenge specific to the care sector remains the gender issue (see box 1), as women make up the majority of professionals engaged in homecare that often prevents them from participating in the labour market.

 All these challenges call for a re-resourcing and re-planning of the European care systems.
-Despite the great diversity of contexts in Europe, long-term care is a pressing fiscal and policy issue for many national governments, which risks becoming financially unsustainable due to the shrinking labour force in the face of higher demand.
+Despite the great diversity of contexts in Europe, long-term care is a pressing fiscal and policy issue for many national governments, which risks becoming financially unsustainable due to the shrinking labour force in the face of higher demand for care workers.